DZykov/CSC290/README.md

 # Space Invaders: The Next Frontier
-    A modern take on the classic game Space Invaders
+    A modern take on the classic game Space Invaders written in Python using Pygame software

 ## Index
    - [Demo](#Demo "Goto Demo")